kafka-ops/julie/docs/handling-delete.rst

  * Control delete operations in a more granular way, for example allow delete of bindings (Acls/RBAC) but not topics.
  * Control the delete via ENV variables.
 This could be very handy when doing CI/CD integrations and setting variables over the pipeline executions.

-This can be done in KTB by using the capabilities provided by the configuration library in use.
+This can be done in Julie Ops by using the capabilities provided by the configuration library in use.
 The tool allows the user to set:

 * A configuration variable to allow/deny the delete operations.